filecoin-station/piece-indexer/docs/design.md

 our indexer can ignore `IsRm` advertisements.

-The indexer protocol does not provide any guarantees about the list of CIDs advertised for the same Payload CID.
+The indexer protocol does not provide any guarantees about the list of CIDs advertised for the same Piece CID.
 Different SPs can advertise different lists (e.g. the entries can be ordered differently) or can even cheat and submit CIDs that are not part of the Piece.
 Our indexer must scope the information to each index provider.